googleapis/java-logging-logback/README.md

 * `maxOutstandingRequestBytes`: When the total size of outstanding `writeLogEntries` requests exceeds this threshold, flow control will be initiated.
 * `limitExceededBehavior`: This value defines what action the appender should take when the configured limits (like `maxOutstandingRequestBytes` or `maxOutstandingElementCount`) are exceeded.

-For more about batching configurations, see [BatchingSettings](https://cloud.google.com/java/docs/reference/gax/latest/com.google.api.gax.batching.BatchingSettings).
+For more information about batching configurations, see [BatchingSettings](https://cloud.google.com/java/docs/reference/gax/latest/com.google.api.gax.batching.BatchingSettings).

 ### Populate log entries with metadata